Economy

 The relationship between the Port and development in the city needs to be carefully managed to ensure the objectives for both are met.
 It is important that the existing Port is safeguarded for port related uses and Freeport proposals, and that its operations, land and marine access are not constrained without good reason.

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share The Port on Facebook Share The Port on Twitter Share The Port on Linkedin Email The Port link -

-• CLOSED: This survey has concluded.
+CLOSED: This survey has concluded.

 Contains Options